 The industry is a non-damaging one as only a few selected species are harvested for export.
-And the most desirable species are small, brightly coloured fish that are generally not sought after for food by local fishers.
+And the most desirable species are small, brightly coloured fishes that are generally not sought after for food by local fishers.

 The aquarium keepers who buy the fish are often concerned about the possible impacts of taking large number of fish from coral reefs and may selectively source aquarium fish from well-managed operations and from countries with management plans.
 Some buyers are looking to stock their aquarium with fish that have been grown in aquaculture facilities.
-At the moment SPC is working with industry to develop standard best practices that can be effectively and efficiently applied at the local scale by all.
-The standards are to achieve the following goals:

-- the promotion of sustainable fishery practices; - the fostering of good fishing and handling practices prior to export; and - the promotion of good packing practices at export.
+- the promotion of sustainable fishery practices, - the fostering of good fishing and handling practices prior to export.